-Within the residential areas of the City of Greater Bendigo you can have up to ten chickens on your property without requiring a permit.
+Within the residential areas of the City of Greater Bendigo you can have up to ten poultry on your property without requiring a permit.
 If you would like more hens and/or a rooster you will need to apply for a permit.
 You can download a permit application form from the City of Greater Bendigo website: www.bendigo.vic.gov.au.
-Search 'Animal Keeping Local Law'.
+Search 'Local Law 2: Keeping of Animals'.
+Section 11 refers to the keeping of poultry.